As a parent preparing to begin a divorce in Illinois, there’s no doubt your children are your number one priority.

 There are a few things you need to know about the challenges of determining IL child support:

-- Just like the previous model, the current child support guideline doesn’t include all the expenses required to raise a child, and it isn’t applicable in all situations;
+- The Illinois child support guideline doesn’t include all the expenses required to raise a child, and it isn’t applicable in all situations, such as those with variable income, or large bonuses.

 - There is more than meets the eye on this issue and in the majority of cases, the subject of child support in Illinois is much too complex to try to resolve on your own.